BibleTools

 The Law of the Firstborn

-I Chronicles 13:1-3 introduces another episode containing a presumptuous act, immediately followed by a sobering display of divine justice.
+I Chronicles 13:1-3 introduces an episode containing a presumptuous act, immediately followed by a sobering display of divine justice.
 However, this time, one of the most respected names in Israelite history is directly involved.
 It is the story of Uzza's sudden death while moving the Ark of the Covenant, the most sacred and revered of Israelite objects.
 The Ark, representing the throne of God and containing the tablets of stone Moses received from God on Mount Sinai, normally resided in the Holy of Holies.

 David desired to move the Ark to Jerusalem to continue to consolidate the kingdom under himself.
 As they were moving it on an oxcart, the oxen stumbled, and the Ark appeared to be toppling to the ground.
 Uzza, in what may have been pure reflex, put out his hand to steady the Ark, but upon touching it, he was immediately struck dead (verses 9-10)!
-At first, David was angry that God ruined his party (verses 8, 11)—as the whole atmosphere of the Ark's transfer was celebratory—but shortly after, he became extremely fearful (verse 12).
+At first, David was angry that God ruined his party (verses 8, 11) - as the whole atmosphere of the Ark's transfer was celebratory - but shortly after, he became extremely fearful (verse 12).

 The Bible shows God to be longsuffering and slow to anger.
 Why did they not hear His voice from heaven saying, "Thank you, Uzza, for keeping the Ark from getting damaged and dirty"?
 Instead, He exploded in anger and slew Uzza on the spot!
 However, God had given strict instructions for transporting the Ark, found in Numbers 4:4, 15, 17-20: